Crème Fraîche (South Park): Plot

 At South Park Elementary, Randy is discovered to have taken over as cafeteria chef (embracing his predecessor's mannerisms), having quit his job to do so.
-Ignoring the planned school lunch menus, Randy cooks a variety of extremely gourmet food dishes clearly both too complex for, and not to the liking of, the students.
+Ignoring the planned school lunch menus.
 Randy then forces Stan, Kyle, Cartman and Kenny to film him as if he were on his own cooking show.
 Cartman attempts to impersonate chef Gordon Ramsay to try and discourage Randy's passion for cooking, but the plan falls apart when various celebrity chefs such as Jamie Oliver and Bobby Flay arrive in the cafeteria to start a new competitive cooking show, entitled Hell's Kitchen Nightmares Iron Top Chef Cafeteria Throwdown Ultimate Cookoff Challenge.
 Sharon is increasingly drawn to her Shake Weight and takes a vacation to a beach resort to exercise with it in private.
 A short time later however, the Shake Weight's incessant demands to workout, including in public, begin to annoy her.
-Later the cleaning lady in Sharon's hotel room is caught exercising with the Shake Weight, and it complains that Sharon no longer wants to work out with it.
-Sharon is angry and calls the Shake Weight company headquarters to return it.

-Back at the cafeteria, where students have waited 12 hours for a meal after the kitchen was taken over by the chefs, Randy eventually leaves for home when he cannot find his key ingredient, crème fraîche.
+Back at the cafeteria, Randy eventually leaves for home when he cannot find his key ingredient, crème fraîche.
 Sharon coincidentally returns home determined to resolve whatever is wrong with their marriage thanks to Randy's obsession with cooking.
 When Randy mentions he has not slept for several days and that he was "in work mode", Sharon offers a solution, using her experience handling the Shake Weight to give Randy a "nice old fashioned".
 Afterwards, Randy becomes tired and falls asleep in bed, having lost all interest in cooking, and promises to get his job back the next day.
 Later that night, Sharon thanks the Shake Weight, having figured out its true purpose as a marriage saver.
 Saying that its work is done, the Shake Weight bids farewell and shuts itself off.